erhathaway/cellular_automata/README.md

 #### /libs

 Code that should be broken out into independent repos.

+- `automata`: The automata generator.
+This is a bottle neck at the moment and will likely be rewritten in OCaml and transpiled to JS or WASM.
+- `viewer`: The automata viewer.
+Specific viewers for 1D, 2D, 3D cells and 2D, 3D views
+- `popup`: React component to handle popups for this app
+- `indexMSTHistory`: A mobx model that records another models node history and stores the data under a unqiue key.
+This allows saving the history of a node over specific model attributes, and easily reaplying that node state for a set of attributes
-This also includes files like `OrbitControls`, which is an extension for Three.js.
-The Three.js community tends to do extensions as single files that you drop into your repo. `/libs` also includes `query-string` and `strict-uri-encode` which weren't bundled correctly and thus give problems during the build phase of the app if they are used as node_module dependencies.
+- `OrbitControls`: A third party lib to control movement around Three.js scenes.
+The Three.js community tends to do extensions as single files that you drop into your repo.
+-`query-string` and `strict-uri-encode` are both third party libs which weren't bundled correctly and thus give problems during the build phase of the app if they are used as node_module dependencies.
 Thus, they have been moved into the app.

 #### /scenes